 The overconfidence bias is sometimes known as the Dunning-Kruger Effect.
 In a Dunning & Kruger study testing humor, grammar, and logic, participants scored in the 12th percentile but estimated that they were in the 62nd percentile, overinflating their skills.
-They found that participants with overconfidence aren’t necessarily embarrassed to learn differently because they hold strong views of themselves.
+They found that participants with overconfidence aren’t necessarily embarrassed to learn they had low scores because they see themselves positively.

 Overconfidence can get in the way of digging deeper into a topic, whether investing for yourself or others.
 You may genuinely believe that you know a lot in a particular area.
 Others like your boss know better and aren’t impressed.
 Losses speak more significant volumes to your clients.

 When you go to a gathering or a party, where do you go first?
 Most of us prefer looking for friends we know.
 Familiarity bias occurs when we instinctively favor what we know.
 When investing, we may select securities that performed well in the past overlooking other securities that may be better.
 When picking stocks, you always need to refresh your knowledge about the company.